ace-dent/gbc-hw/gbc-census/README.md

 # gbc-census

-A census of GBC devices.
+A census of Game Boy Color devices.
 This data was manually scraped over a few years.
 Currently the dataset is biased towards the UK.

-The data is sorted by serial number and split by prefix:
+The data is sorted by serial number and split by prefix into four CSV files:
 - `C` series: Made in Japan, distributed in Japan and internationally ([here](gbc-census-C.csv)).
 - `CG` series: Made in Japan and China for North America ([here](gbc-census-CG.csv)).
 - `CH` series: Made in China, distributed internationally ([here](gbc-census-CH.csv)).
 - `X` series: Promotional units ([here](gbc-census-X.csv)).

 ## Acknowledgements